jramaswami/Advent-Of-Code-2017/24/README.md

 ## --- Part Two ---

-The bridge you've built isn't long enough; you can't jump the rest of the way.
+The bridge you've built isn't long enough; you can't _jump the rest of the way_.

 In the example above, there are two longest bridges: